 Communication between a buyer and seller isn't undesirable.
 If you exchange messages – and the buyer is satisfied with your response – the buyer may give you five stars for communication based on their interaction with you.

-If you accept returns, a buyer can return an item for any reason, including if they change their mind about a purchase – as long as the return meets the return requirements – for example, returning an item within your stated time frame, and meeting item condition requirements.
+When you choose to accept returns, a buyer can return an item for any reason, including if they change their mind about a purchase.
+As long as the return meets your stated return requirements, you are required to honor the return.

 What to do